volumio/platform-banana/README.md

 - Other files e.g. u-boot, configuration files, uEnv.txt, bootcmd, boot.scr etc.

 The BSP is used to generate most of the needed components.
-A Volumio-specific scripts copies out the data to the platform folder and tar's it, to be used by the Volumio build process.
+A Volumio-specific script can be used to copy out the data to the platform folder and tar it.
+The tar is to be used by the Volumio build process.

 **Platform BSP-M2U files with kernel version 3.10.65**
 - 20161129: First commit for Volumio 2